EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ## Why this application uses Django-Q

-`Django Auth Recovery Codes` uses Django-Q to handle background tasks such as:
+`django-2fa-recovery-codes` uses Django-Q to handle background tasks such as:

 1. When the user email themselves a copy of their plaintext code
 2. When the admin runs or sets up scheduler (once, daily, weekly, etc) to delete invalid or expired codes, a report is also generated and sent to the admin via email